What kind of gift?

-But making a gift to a cause you care about – a simple cash legacy or specific gift – can give in so many ways.
-Families are often touched to know about the charities and issues you cared about.
-Proud to know you supported them.
-Happy to celebrate what your gift will achieve.
+After providing for family and friends, a gift to a cause you care about means your support will live on in the charity.
+Families are often touched to know about the charities and issues you care about and happy to celebrate what your gift will achieve.

 What’s more, if you leave 10% or more of your net estate to charity, the rate of inheritance tax payable on your whole estate reduces from 40% to 36%.

-Daryl Fox says “Making a Will needn't be complex, and it needn't be costly, but experience suggests that getting professional advice is usually a good investment.”
+Daryl Fox, partner in the Personal Wealth and Families team at regional law firm Stevens & Bolton LLP says, ‘Making a Will needn’t be complex, and it needn’t be costly, but experience suggests that getting professional advice is usually a good investment.’